Bob and Cindy are a lot like you.

 How can the financial resources You’ve blessed us with continue to bless the ministries we support beyond our lifetime?

-Like many of our partners, Bob and Cindy decided to become Abraham Promise Fund partners with Jewish Voice Ministries.
+Like many of our partners, Bob and Cindy decided to become Abraham Promise Partners with Jewish Voice Ministries.

 Who are the Abraham Promise Partners?

-The Abraham Promise Fund is a special fund for partners who decide to leave a legacy through Jewish Voice.
+The Abraham Promise Partners are special partners who decide to leave a legacy through Jewish Voice.
 This legacy ensures greater financial security for Jewish Voice and helps us continue to give clean water, humanitarian aid, and the Good News of Jesus to hurting Jewish people throughout the world.

 Bob and Cindy knew that by investing their future legacy with Jewish Voice, their seed was going into good ground that will reap a harvest for years to come.